brunojppb/brunojppb.github.io/_posts/2023-10-22-ask-like-your-career-depends-on-it.md

 it worked and her email existed.
 This already felt like a small win.
 But even then, my chances of getting a reply were really slim.
 Worse yet, even if I get a reply, what are the chances of getting an actual internship opportunity?
 Very likely zero.
-But it was worth asking it anyways.
+But it was worth asking anyway.

 ### Three days later, an unexpected surprise